brendenwest/streetends/README.md

 export PATH=$PATH:$ANDROID_HOME/tools/bin
 export PATH=$PATH:$ANDROID_HOME/platform-tools
 ```
-Save the file, and your dev environment should now be ready!
+Hit ctrl+s to save the file, and your dev environment should now be ready!

 ### :runner:  Running the App